kithmina1999/worklenz-astro/src/content/blog/Tips to Set Realistic Project Goals.md

 You are taking yourself up for success by defining clear objectives using SMART criteria.
 These tips will help you in creating achievable project objectives and increase the likelihood of project success.

+After establishing SMART goals, it's essential to follow a structured project management process.
+You can learn more about how to break down goals and deliverables effectively in our article on *[The Five-Step Project Management Process.](https://worklenz.com/blog/the-five-step-project-management-process/)*

 ## Conducting Proper Project Research
 The research phase plays an essential role in preparing for effective project planning strategies.